swedenconnect/technical-framework/ELN-0612 - BankID Profile for the Swedish eID Framework.md

 <a name="usernonvisibledata"></a>
 ##### 4.2.1.2. userNonVisibleData

-In order to produce a BankID signature that contains a connection to the `<saml2p:AuthnRequest>` message that initiated this signature, a BankID Identity Provider compliant to this profile MUST assign the  `userNonVisibleData` parameter with data that uniquely binds the signature to the `<saml2p:AuthnRequest>` message.
+In order to produce a BankID signature that contains a binding to the `<saml2p:AuthnRequest>` message that initiated this signature, a BankID Identity Provider compliant to this profile MUST assign the  `userNonVisibleData` parameter with data that uniquely binds the signature to the `<saml2p:AuthnRequest>` message.

 It is RECOMMENDED that the following function is used to produce this unique binding: